Kirtp99/Project-portfolio/README.md

-# Project-portfolio
+# Project Portfolio
-Overview of the projects I have undertaken.
+Overview of the projects I have undertaken while in University and in my own time out of interest.